 I can’t emphasize enough the need to prepare a board for burning on it.
 Any sort of blemish or roughness on the board can snag the pen tip causing inconsistent results.
 In other words, the smoother the board is, the smoother the burn results will be.
 Plus the easier it will be to achieve smoother results.

-Begin by thoroughly sanding the board using 220 grit sandpaper.
+1) Begin by thoroughly sanding the board using 220 grit sandpaper.
 You can use one that is close to that value.

-Then thoroughly wet the board by misting it with water or a damp cloth.
+2) Thoroughly wet the board by misting it with water or wiping with a damp cloth.
 I keep a little spray bottle filled with water for this purpose.
+Make sure you spray the entire board.
+It’s okay if it starts pooling or running.
+Remove and excess water with a dry paper towel or cloth.

 The board should be damp to the touch, but not soaking wet!

-Once the board is dry, then sand again using the same grit or higher grit sandpaper to remove the fuzziness and make the board ultra smooth.
+4) Once the board is dry, then sand again using the same grit or higher grit sandpaper to remove the fuzziness and make the board ultra smooth.

+Now the board is ready for use.
 FYI – if the board should be wetted out second time the grain won’t raise again.

 First off, wetting out the board this is not something you must do, but instead something I highly recommend doing.
+The reason is to raise the nap and remove it before I burn on the board.
+This will prevent the board from getting fuzzy if any of the following should happen:

 1 – Adding color that is liquid in nature.
 This would be watercolor paints, markers, inks, thinned out acrylics, etc.

 2 – Some brush on wood finishes.
 For example, when Todd applies lacquer, the first layer is a mixture of lacquer and lacquer thinner.
-This mixture is has a very runny or watery consistency, and can raise the grain if the wood hasn’t been properly prepared.
+This mixture is has a very runny or watery consistency, and it can easily raise the grain if the wood hasn’t been properly prepared.

 2 – Humidity changes.
 Sometimes it can take me months before I finish a project.
 During that time the humidity can change from the dry summer months, to the very damp winter months.
 This can also happen if you live in an area that gets hot and muggy in the summer.